-Plant PPE requirements include reflective vest or uniform top, 6" lace-up steel-toe shoes, half face respirator, goggles (carried or worn), safety glasses, hard hat, and hearing protection.
-All PPE must be worn in the plant or available in a close cab truck.
-Full-face respirators are kept in the lab for each employee.
+Plant PPE requirements include reflective vest or uniform top, 6" lace-up steel-toe shoes, escape respirator, goggles (carried or worn), safety glasses, hard hat, plant safety approved gloves and hearing protection.
+All PPE must be worn in the plant, on golfcart, or available in a close cab truck.

+Full-face respirators are kept in the lab for each employee and a fit test is performed yearly for plant personnel.